Rakeela/dragora-notes/2021-3-9-Forty-Eighth.md

 I think I'll need three monitors to effectively multitask The Viceroy with math homework.
 The Viceroy needs one monitor; mathematics is easier with two.
 If I had three monitors at my workstation, I would have enough screens to make no compromises at my present skill level.
 Unfortunately, I don't know how to mount three monitors in a workspace.

 ---
+"To standardize variables, you calculate the mean and standard deviation for a variable.
+Then, for each observed value of the variable, you subtract the mean and divide by the standard deviation."

+I'm putting a sample equation for this on a labeled index card that I use as a book mark.

+---
 Back to [[day-post-archive]]